jackstapleton/rdb-autoscaling/whitepaper.md

 To do this we will run the cluster with `t3a.micro` instances.

 In the [Auto Scaling the RDB](#auto-scaling-the-rdb) section above, data is distributed evenly throughout the day.
-This will not be the case in most of our systems as data volumes will generally be highly concentrated between market open and close.
+This will not be the case in most of our systems as data volumes will be highly concentrated between market open and close.
 To simulate this as closely as possible we will generate data following the distribution below.

 | ![Data Volume Distribution](ref/img/SimDataVolumes.png) |